Enterprise Architecture Benefits

 In the view of strategy, it pays off to formulate proven EA benefits that directly can be justified financially and strategically.
 But what are the benefits of Enterprise Architecture?

-We come to 7 proven EA benefits that can be delivered by enterprise architecture using Dragon1 in any organization.
+We have seven proven EA benefits that can be delivered by enterprise architecture using Dragon1 in any organization.
 These are:

 1. Creating Insights and Overviews of Relations and Dependencies